airbytehq/airbyte/docs/cli-documentation.md

 The Octavia CLI is an alpha, unofficial CLI that won't be maintained.
 :::

-:::tip
+:::tip Recommendation
-We advise all users to leverage the official [Airbyte Terraform Provider](https://reference.airbyte.com/reference/using-the-terraform-provider), instead of this CLI.
+We recommend all users leverage the official [Airbyte Terraform Provider](https://reference.airbyte.com/reference/using-the-terraform-provider), instead of this CLI.
 :::

 ## What is `octavia` CLI?